EpicWink/sphinxcontrib-swaggerui/README.rst

    to the `UNPKG <https://unpkg.com/browse/swagger-ui-dist/>`_ CDN.
 The script name must be ``swagger-ui-bundle.js``.
 *  ``css`` refers to a local Swagger-UI CSS file.
 The path must be relative to the document containing the directive.
    You can find a proper CSS file in the `UNPKG <https://unpkg.com/browse/swagger-ui-dist/>`_ CDN.
 *  ``script`` refers to an additional script (the one in the above example is recommended).
 For a proper version of the script, refer to the `UNPKG <https://unpkg.com/browse/swagger-ui-dist/>`_ CDN.
 The script name must be ``swagger-ui-standalone-preset.js``.
 Probably, you will find another script that can work with the main Swagger-UI script specified by the ``:url:`` option.

-.. note:: This package contains ``petstore.yaml`` and ``swagger-ui.css`` files (mentioned in the above example) copied to the ``_static/swaggerui/`` folder during the first use of the directive by Sphinx.
+.. note:: 1.
+This package contains ``petstore.yaml`` and ``swagger-ui.css`` files (mentioned in the above example) copied to the ``_static/swaggerui/`` folder during the first use of the directive by Sphinx.
-   So don't care about copying these files when you specify the relative path to that folder;
-   the sample files will appear automatically in it whether you use them or not.
+   So don't care about copying these files when you specify the relative path to that folder; the sample files will appear automatically in it whether you use them or not.

+   2. You will probably need to edit the CSS styles using your own CSS files.

 Links